zidoro/pomatez/README.md

 > ### What is Pomodoro Technique

-- Pomodoro Technique is a **time management method** that will improve your focus and productivity.
+- Pomodoro Technique is a _time management method_ that will improve your focus and productivity.
 It encourages you to work within the time you have, rather than struggle against it.

-- You will finish each day with a sense of accomplishment by doing nothing more than working in 25-minute blocks (called pomodoro sessions), followed by 5-minute breaks.
+- You will finish each day with a sense of accomplishment by doing nothing more than working in _25-minute blocks_ (called pomodoro sessions), followed by _5-minute breaks_.

 - Pomodoro Technique is popular with freelancers wanting to track time, students wishing to study more effectively and anyone looking to improve themselves at work or in their personal projects.